Dark Skies Forever

 Let’s take a look at some astronomy gear I own and some recommendations for you to consider.

 I own an Orion 150mm Maksutov-Cassegrain on a single fork arm electronic goto mount.
 This is an awesome telescope that sadly is no longer manufactured.
-Maksutov-Cassegrain telescopes are known for producing very sharp images.
+Maksutov-Cassegrain telescopes are known for having very sharp views.

-I also have an electronic Equatorial Mount made by iOptron that is very compact and lightweight but can only handle up to 20 pounds of equipment.
-I used to use this mount for a telescope that was destroyed in a car accident but can also handle a small refractor.
+I own an iOptron electronic alt az Mount that is very compact and lightweight but can only handle up to 15 pounds of equipment.
+I use it with a small refractor when camping.

 Orion EON 115mm Triplet